Immigration policy of the first Trump administration: 2016 campaign

 Trump has repeatedly pledged to build a wall along the U.S.'s southern border, and has said that Mexico would pay for its construction through increased border-crossing fees and NAFTA tariffs.
 In his speech announcing his candidacy, Trump pledged to "build a great, great wall on our southern border.
 And I will have Mexico pay for that wall.
 Mark my words."
 Trump also said "nobody builds walls better than me, believe me, and I'll build them very inexpensively."
 The concept for building a barrier to keep illegal immigrants out of the U.S. is not new; 670 miles of fencing (about one-third of the border) was erected under the Secure Fence Act of 2006, at a cost of $2.4 billion.
 Trump said later that his proposed wall would be "a real wall.
 Not a toy wall like we have now."
 In his 2015 book, Trump cites the Israeli West Bank barrier as a successful example of a border wall.
 "Trump has at times suggested building a wall across the nearly 2,000-mile border and at other times indicated more selective placement."
-After a meeting with Mexican President Enrique Peña Nieto on August 31, 2016, Trump said that they "didn't discuss" who would pay for the border wall that Trump has made a centerpiece of his presidential campaign.
+After a meeting with Mexican President Enrique Peña Nieto on August 31, 2016, Trump said that they "didn't discuss" who would pay for the border wall that Trump had made a centerpiece of his presidential campaign.
 Nieto contradicted that later that day, saying that he at the start of the meeting "made it clear that Mexico will not pay for the wall".
 Later that day, Trump reiterated his position that Mexico will pay to build an "impenetrable" wall on the Southern border.
+Trump stated in November 2016 that some portions could have fencing rather than a wall.
+In August 2017, the transcript of a January 2017 phone call between President Trump and President Nieto was leaked.
+In the phone call, Trump conceded that he would fund the border wall, not by charging Mexico as he promised during the campaign, but through other ways.
+But Trump implored the Mexican President to stop saying publicly that the Mexican Government would not pay for the border wall.